 The programme aims to help students to realise their academic potential, by encouraging choice and independence in their studies.
 Based on the distance learning pedagogical principles, it employs a wide variety of online learning tools to enhance students' learning experience.

 For each module, learning activities consist of compulsory key readings, lecture podcasts, as well as participation in presentation, web seminars and online discussion forums.

 Each module is to be completed within a 10-week period and assessed by the participation in weekly learning activities and a 5,000 word essay (to be submitted after the end of the module).
+The final component of the course involves a dissertation of 20,000 words, on a research topic of the student’s own choice.
 Study throughout the whole programme is comprehensively supported through supervised online group discussions, web seminars and individual academic supervision to ensure an engaging and enjoyable distance learning experience.

 Finally, for those interested, there will be an optional Summer School based at Woodbrooke and at Lancaster University in the heart of ‘1652 country’, which will include additional lectures and guided visits to key sites of Quaker interest.

 The distance learning programme has proved very popular and we recommend you submit your application and all supporting documentation as early as possible.